keerthik/keerthik.github.io/content/essays/2305_switchinghugo/index.md

  - read through and added the [Magnific Image Pop-up module](https://gist.github.com/zjeaton/0cdd7e4bed9d292ab6f3d76b0369f16d)

 Rebuilding the theme was the most daunting task here from the outset.
 I started by using an imported theme as recommended in the quickstart, but very quickly it is apparent that using a fully personal theme seems to be the biggest barrier for a new hugo adopter.
 I will probably return to the way of making minor CSS modifications of color/fonts rather than entire components or styles for the near future.

-[^parts]: Using moving parts I don't understand is likely a necessity for projects that need to scale, is worked on by multiple people, and needs to outlive my tenure working on it (eg: work).
-However my website is a project I want to own as completely as possible and as I see fit, at least in terms of comprehension of the technical details involved.